Fictional-CJ/Shardmists/README.md

 ## Items

 # Mod compatibilities
-This mod would be designed to have compatibility with Lego's Allomancy mod, my Cosmere API, as well as possibly other cosmere mods.
+This mod would theoretically be designed to have compatibility with Lego's Allomancy mod, my Cosmere API, as well as possibly other cosmere mods.